Train050/InventorySystem/Sprint3.md

 updateUserByUsername -- updates the user information based on the Username and JSON information

+userSeeder -- Mock users can be generated and inserted into the database based on the requested number of entries

 Inventory API

 makeItem -- the function creates a new item tuple in the database through GORM